alex-dukhno/isomorphicdb/docs/RFCs/text/2021-04-24-Executing-Multiple-Queries-In-Single-Transaction.md

 ```

 There is an implicit `Deallocated` phase in this case.
 The database does not do anything but other cases have explicit
-request from client to clean up resources on the database side.
+request from the client to clean up resources on the database side.

 ### Executing simple query using Prepare and Execute keywords

-PostgreSQL allows split execution [simple query into multiple stages][3] using `prepare` and `execute` keywords.
+PostgreSQL allows split execution of [simple query into multiple stages][3] using `prepare` and `execute` keywords.
 Client
 will send `prepare` query with dynamic parameters and their types and then send `execute` query with parameters'
 arguments.
 In this case the process of executing a query would be the following: